lvlvto/lvlvto.github.io/fortune-cookie/privacy-policy.md

 ## Contact

-If you have any questions about this Privacy Policy, please contact the Developer using the contact information provided in the Google Play store listing.
+If you have any questions about this Privacy Policy, please contact the Developer using the contact information provided in the Google Play store or App Store listing.